WHO confirms two more Marburg virus cases in Ghana, says official | Health

 WHO confirms two more Marburg virus cases in Ghana, says official

+Soce Fall said the cases had been reported in three different regions in Ghana, creating a "very difficult" situation.
+"Although the cases are not high at the moment, ...we need to make sure that every hotspot can be stopped otherwise it will become more complex," he said.

-The World Health Organization has confirmed another two cases of Marburg virus in Ghana, a senior official said on Wednesday, two weeks after the country reported its outbreak of the highly infectious Ebola-like disease.
+The World Health Organization has confirmed two more cases of Marburg virus in Ghana, a senior WHO official said on Wednesday, two weeks after the country reported its first outbreak of the highly infectious Ebola-like disease.

+Those first two cases, in southern Ghana's Ashanti region, both had symptoms including diarrhoea, fever, nausea and vomiting, before dying in hospital, the WHO said previously.
+"We have two additional cases," doctor Ibrahima Soce Fall told journalists on Wednesday.

+The outbreak is only the second in West Africa.
+The first ever case of the virus in the region was detected last year in Guinea.
+Soce Fall said information received from Ghana suggested there were around 180 contacts being followed up and WHO teams were making sure that none were missed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)